drnorthcutt/working/vagrant/catalog/ReadMe.md

 * Student Avatars (from email login)
 * Book Cover Art

     Initially, the cover art was allowed for as an upload from a client, however after conversations with numerous teachers and librarians, this functionality was removed and cover art is allowed for as a link to an image only.
 This reflects the usual lack of availability of storage on school computers for images, the lower availabilty of storage on a school server were it to be installed on such a system, and allows for ease of teacher/admin editing or insertion of images should they be desired.
+Additionally, it allows for URL filtering by school proxy software to help mitigate images that may contain adult or other inappropriate content.

 CSRF Protection: